5l1v3r1/xss_fuzzer_console/README.md

 Connection Delay - Set connection delays to avoid flooding the target or to avoid any mechanisms that prevent frequent connections.<br>

-##Todo: Additions

-###Large
-Stored XSS analysis<br>
-Right now only the spider has been implemented; initial version of fuzzer not added yet <br>
-Handle multiple simultaneous attack sessions (run multiple fuzzers and spiders simultaneously) <br>

-###Medium
-Add Options to Scan Robots.txt<br>
-Handle reflections where app uses data following the anchor (#) Check for /sitemap.html or /sitemap.xml for spider<br>
-Handle JS reflect context<br>
-Handle unique attribute reflect content<br>
-Improve Spider: Consider beautifulsoup, check 'src' attr<br>
-Check forms/input for URLs (currently only check a tags)<br>
-Make attack on main thread with a whole lot of progress output <br>
-Change maximum depth option, so that direct directory children receive the set depth, rather than getting decremented <br> Make it so that on first connection, for one of the parameterized url's query parameters, the html response will be saved for that AttackURL (kind of unintelligible).
-This will reduce at least one network connection per url <br>
-Allow saving config and loading ( set -s _name_ ) <br> Consider allowing scope modification -- Expand upon set -target

-###Small
-Add spider duration option <br>
-Add Attack Attempt Count option <br>
-Add Parameter Limit option <br>
-Spider output when finished <br>
-Handle printing to sdout without disrupting the cmd line<br>
-Implement show command to show current attack urls <br>
-For showing specific url data show snippet of reflection and current fuzzer characters, and the target string<br>
-Rename DictQueue to something cooler like AttackSession or something <br>